T.G.I.S.

-T.G.I.S. is a Philippine television drama series broadcast by GMA Network.
+T.G.I.S. is a Philippine television teen drama series broadcast by GMA Network.
 Directed by Mark A. Reyes and later Dominic Zapata, it stars Bobby Andrews, Angelu de Leon, Onemig Bondoc, Michael Flores, Raven Villanueva, Red Sternberg, Dingdong Dantes, Antoinette Taus, Sunshine Dizon and Anne Curtis.
 It premiered on August 12, 1995, on the network's Saturday line up.
 The series concluded on November 27, 1999, with a total of 233 episodes.

 The series is streaming online on YouTube.
-A film, T.G.I.S.: The Movie was released on January 4, 1997, by Viva Films and GMA Films.
+The series was followed by a spin-off film, T.G.I.S.
+The Movie and two television series, Growing Up and Teen Gen.